Evaluation Metrics as Averaged Outcomes of Fair Gambles: Related Work

-\paragraph{Manipulability and the limit of sequential tests.} The testing of (sequential) forecasts then has gotten of interest in economical literature.
-In particular, this strand of literature has been concerned with the manipulability of tests, \ie, whether Forecaster can fake to know the truth and still pass a test.
+\paragraph{Manipulability and the limit of sequential tests.} The testing of (sequential) forecasts has received interest in the economics literature.
+In particular, this strand of literature has been concerned with the manipulability of tests, \ie, whether Forecaster can fake knowing the truth and still pass a test.
 Key contributions included proofs which show that if a test is complete, \ie, a test accepts the truth (which is type-I error freeness), then the test is manipulable \citep{foster1998asymptotic, lehrer2001any, sandroni2003reproducible, olszewski2011falsifiability}.
 Central to these results is the option for Forecaster to randomize over possible forecasts \citep{vovk2005defensive, vovk2005defensive2, vovk2007continuous, olszewski2011falsifiability}.
-We show in Proposition~\ref{proposition:sanity check} that in our evaluation protocol completeness is equivalent to a fair gambler, \ie, a gambler which only plays available gambles.
+We showed in Proposition~\ref{proposition:sanity check} that in our evaluation protocol completeness is equivalent to a fair gambler, \ie, a gambler which only plays available gambles.
 In follow-up works, scholars argued about the existence of non-manipulable but complete tests, \eg, in \citep{fortnow2009complexity} the authors show that the faking forecaster is computationally ``complex'',in \citep{shmaya2008many} the author suggests a Borel-set construction of a non-manipulable test via the axiom of choice, and in \citep{olszewski2009nonmanipulable} the authors equip the test to ask for counterfactual queries which makes it resilient to manipulating forecasts.